-- Press the ▲▼ buttons to select [Create New Folder], then press the ↓ buttons to select √. - When in Shooting mode, the the displays.
+- Select [Create Folder], then press the (button. - Press the ▲▼ buttons to select [Create New Folder], then press the ◀▶ buttons to select ✓. - When in Shooting mode, the ☐ displays.
 Newly shot images are now saved to the new folder.

 Creating Folders by Day and Time